 For example: If you regularly offer discounts, can compete with major online retailers and sell FMCG (Fast Moving Consumer Goods), Cyber Monday is probably a definite YES for you.
 In this case, you could still do your part for our planet and optimize your return policy, product descriptions, etc. to help your customers make a conscious choice so that they keep their products.

-If you answered “NO” or “MAYBE SO”, it’s advisable to not stay in the ‘Eco Bubble’ by ignoring these peak shopping days because of your ethical values.
-While that is reputable, this will not help you become a leader for change, let alone to sell your products.
-It will only hurt you in the long run and no one wants that.
+If you answered no or maybe, it's wise not to stay in the "eco-bubble" and ignore these major shopping days because of your ethical values.
+While this is serious, it won't help you become a leader for change.
+Let alone sell your products.
+It will only hurt you in the long run - and no one wants that.

-In this case, you have an incredible opportunity to turn that question around and ask yourself: “HOW can I participate without causing more harm?”.
-Whether you want to participate in these sales days or not, the tips below will help you and our planet.
+In this case, you have an incredible opportunity to turn that question around and ask yourself, "How can I participate without doing more harm?"
+Whether you want to participate in these sales days or not, the following tips will help you and our planet.